lextm/lextm.github.io/_posts/2018-7-28-the-rough-history-of-referenced-assemblies.md

 Now it is time to ship referenced assemblies in your NuGet package, and Oren Novotny wrote [a great blog post](https://oren.codes/2018/07/09/create-and-pack-reference-assemblies-made-easy/) to guide you.

 Enjoy it :)

+> Look for other interesting posts like this one?
+You can visit [the index page](https://blog.lextudio.com/all-in-one-for-the-legends-of-net-materials-43c374a01433).